 What Financial Institutions Can Do to Mitigate Similar Mobile Threats

-There’s no single silver-bullet that will slay this mobile threat.
+There’s no single silver-bullet for mobile banking security that will slay this mobile threat.
 The best protection is a layered, defense-in-depth approach consisting of (but not limited to) the following:

 - Strong customer authentication

 - Client- and server-side risk analysis for fraud prevention